 Brazilian cuisine is famous for its use of red meat, a fact deliciously confirmed when eating out in Rio.
 Churrascarias (Brazilian barbeque) is a simple beef dish, normally spiced only with salt, and often accompanied with feijão com arroz (rice and beans).
 Other meat may end up in feijoada, a traditional stew made with black beans.
 Local taste runs toward oily, sweet and salty food, with a noticeable lack of spices.
 A popular treat is bacalhau (salted cod), which is usually imported from Norway.
 Good restaurants in which to look for traditional Brazilian food include Bar do Arnaudo in Santa Teresa and Brasileirinho in Ipanema.

 Lunch in Rio is an adventure for those on a budget.
 A range of street vendors selling everything from fruit to grilled prawns to cheese bread offer options for everyone.
 Use your own judgment regarding food safety by gauging the cleanliness of the stall (and vendor) and how popular it is with locals.
 The beach has many similar options, including oysters or shrimp tarts, and drinks like fresh coconut water out of the shell and bright purple açai juice.
 The Brazilian equivalent to MacDonald's, Bob's Burgers is a big fast food franchise which will take orders and deliver to you right on the sand.

-One popular type of Rio restaurant offers a pay-by-weight system where the customer selects his or her food from a buffet, bringing it to the chef to be cooked.
-This is a great way to sample a variety of different dishes, taking as much or as little as you like while the waiters mark your receipt.
+One popular type of Rio restaurant offers a pay-by-weight system where the customer selects food from a buffet, bringing it to the chef to be cooked.
+This is a great way to sample a variety of different dishes, taking as much or as little as you like, while the waiters mark your receipt.
 Take care to keep your receipt safe, though, as the fee for losing it is often very high.
 Frontera in Ipanema is a good example of this type of restaurant, as is Fellini in Leblon.